-Is Your Client’s Officer Compensation Reasonable?
+Is Your Client’s Officer Compensation Reasonable?by

 When the economy changed and tax revenues declined, Congress and the US Treasury Department put pressure on the IRS to generate additional tax revenues.
 The results?
 The IRS issued its opinion regarding higher audit enforcement.

 One of the areas of high enforcement is officer compensation for shareholders of Subchapter S corporations - and this topic is on the IRS hot list.
 Oftentimes, people misinterpret the Internal Revenue Code (IRC) and Treasury regulations.
 The code and regulations are vague and don't clearly define reasonable compensation for shareholders.
 In other instances, shareholders of S corporations abuse the law in order to generate a tax-savings benefit.
 The consequences of misinterpretation or abuse of the law can be quite costly if a business gets under audit for reasonable officer compensation.
 The liability can add up to be as much as two to three times what would have been due originally - had reasonable compensation been paid.

 Although the IRC does not define what constitutes reasonable officer compensation, it does state that shareholders of S corporations are included within the definition of employee for FICA (Federal Insurance Contributions Act), FUTA (Federal Unemployment Tax Act), and federal income tax withholding.
 The law requires corporate officers (shareholders) who perform services for the corporation and receive or are entitled to receive payments to have their compensation considered as wages.

 In addition, courts have consistently held that officers/shareholders of S corporations who provide more than minor services to their corporation and receive or are entitled to receive compensation are considered employees, and the payment is considered taxable for federal employment tax purposes.